dankamongmen/notcurses/CONTRIBUTING.md

 an ASCII equivalent if not present (or return an error).

 Run `make test` with your changes, and ensure all tests pass.
-Run `notcurses-demo` as well, if you changes are to the core library or the demo code.
+Run `notcurses-demo` as well, if your changes affect the core library (or the demo code).

 ## C standard
 Notcurses targets the ISO C11 standard.
 This means you should avoid using